content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/6-sql-data-types-and-categories.md

 REVOKE

-## 2.5 Transactional Control Commands
+## 3.5 Transactional Control Commands

+-   TCL commands are automatically committed in the database that's why they cannot be used while creating tables or dropping them.

 In addition to the previously introduced categories of commands, there are commands that allow the user to manage database transactions.